Event Horizon

 var preparedTaco = new DishPrepared("Bean Blaster Taco", "Mr. Taco");

-client.EventStore
+await client.EventStore

 .ForTenant(TenantId.Development)